Audiology - M.A.

 - Kent Campus

-- Bachelor's degree (not necessarily in speech-language pathology and audiology)
+- Bachelor's degree from an accredited college or university (not necessarily in speech-language pathology and audiology)

 - Official college transcript(s)